UPPMAX/uppmax4DL/docs/isolated_envs.md

         - Do a `conda clean -a` once in a while to remove unused and unnecessary files

 !!! tip
-    - The conda environemnts inclusing many small files are by default stored in `~/.conda` folder that is in your $HOME directory with limited storage.
+    - The conda environemnts includes many small files are by default stored in `~/.conda` folder that is in your $HOME directory with limited storage.
-    - Move your `.conda` directory to your project folder and make a soft link to it from `$HOME`
-    - Do the following (`mkdir -p` ignores error output and will not recfreate anothe folder if it already exists):
-         - (replace what is inside `<>` with relevant path)

-    - Solution 1

     This works nicely if you have several projects.
 Then you can change these varables according to what you are currently working with.

     ```bash
     export CONDA_ENVS_PATH="path/to/your/project/(subdir)"
     export CONDA_PKG_DIRS="path/to/your/project/(subdir)"
     ```

-    - Solution 2

-       - This may not be a good idea if you have several projects.

-       ```bash
-       $ mkdir -p ~/.conda
-       $ mv ~/.conda /<path-to-project-folder>/<username>/
-       $ ln -s /<path-to-project-folder>/<username>/.conda ~/.conda
-       ```

 ### Typical workflow

 The first 2 steps are cluster dependent and will therefore be slightly different.

-1. Make conda available from a software module, like `ml load conda` or similar, or use own installation of miniconda or miniforge.
+1. Make conda available from a software module: `source /sw/apps/conda/latest/rackham_stage/etc/profile.d/conda.sh`, or use own installation of miniconda or miniforge.

 2. First time

 ???
 "First time"